If you have tingling or pins-and-needles sensation after stroke, then we’re here to help.

 If anyone has told you that it’s impossible to fix your tingling sensation after stroke (which, unfortunately many stroke survivors have been told), then kindly ignore them.

 There’s no proof that you can’t fix tingling after stroke.
-In fact, there are tons stroke survivors who got their tingles to go away.
+In fact, there are tons stroke survivors who got the tingling sensation to go away.
 Just ask the members in our support group for their personal stories.

 So if you find the tingling sensation after stroke annoying, there’s hope that it will go away.

 You won’t know if it will go away on its own or if it requires sensory reeducation.
-If it was our decision, we would try the sensory reeducation anyways because being proactive is better than just hoping for the best.
+If it was our decision, we would try the sensory reeducation anyways because being proactive about stroke treatment is better than just hoping for the best.

 How to Get the Most Out of Sensory Reeducation